Jmateusribeiro/BDD-RobotFramework/README.md

 * In order to run the tests just need to execute the file main.py and a folder with execution report will be generated.

+### If one want to reuse the project just need to put the feature files inside the features folder and the robot keywords file inside step_defs folder

 ## Gherkin Sintax:

-  This project, for now, only recognize basic gherkin keywords.
+  This project, for now, only recognize the most used gherkin keywords.

   Recognized Gherkin keywords:

   - Feature;
-  - Scenario;
+  - Scenario / Example;
-  - Scenario Outline;
+  - Scenario Outline / Scenario Template;
-  - Examples;
+  - Examples Table;
   - Given, When, Then, And, But;
-  - | (Data Tables);
   - \# (Comments)

   Gherkin Keywords to add:

   - Rule;
   - Background;
-  - Example;
-  - Scenarios;
-  - Scenario Template:
   - """ (Doc Strings)
   - @ (Tags)
+  - | (Data Tables)